-- (3) Under ITT's International Assignment policy, employees on assignment to another country maintain the tax treatment they would have received if they remained in their home country.
+(3) Onder IT is international Assignment poincy, employees on assignment to another country maintain the tax treatment they would have received in they remained in their nome country.
 Any incremental home or host country taxes associated with the assignment are paid by the Company.
-The Company paid \$77,501 for taxes and gross-ups for Mr. Savi in connection with his assignment from Italy to China.
-In addition, Mr. Savi is a U.S. green card holder and had a U.S. tax liability of \$74,441 that was paid by the Company for the 2015 tax year. - (4) Amounts include taxable group term-life insurance premiums attributable to each NEO, except Mr. Savi.
-Mr. Savi's insurance benefits include taxable amounts for medical, business trip, life and disability. - (5) Amounts represent the total employer contributions under the ITT Retirement Savings Plan and the ITT Supplemental Retirement Savings Plan.
-2016 contributions to the ITT Retirement Savings Plan are: \$24,513 for Ms. Ramos, \$18,550 for Mr. Scalera, \$18,550 for Ms. Gustafsson and \$18,550 for Mr. Chicles.
-Contributions to the ITT Supplemental Retirement Savings Plan are discussed in the 2016 Nonqualified Deferred Compensation table.
+The Company paid \$100,595 for taxes and gross-ups for Mr. Savi in connection with his assignment from Italy to China.
+In addition, Mr. Savi is a U.S. green card holder and as a result had a U.S. tax liability of \$89,731 that was paid by the Company for the 2016 tax year.

+(4) Amounts include taxable group term-life insurance premiums attributable to each NEO, except Mr. Savi.
+Mr. Savi's insurance benefits include taxable amounts for medical, business trip, life and disability.

+(5) Amounts represent the total employer contributions under the ITT Retirement Savings Plan and the ITT Supplemental Retirement Savings Plan.
+2017 contributions to the ITT Retirement Savings Plan are: \$26,563 for Ms. Ramos, \$19,364 for Mr. Scalera, \$18,550 for Ms. Gustafsson and \$16,129 for Ms. Creamer.
+Contributions to the ITT Supplemental Retirement Savings Plan are discussed in the 2017 Nonqualified Deferred Compensation table.
 The amount for Mr. Savi is the employer contribution to the Italian statutory termination indemnity fund that would be paid upon termination from the Company.